Guy Kibbee: Personal life

 Kibbee's first wife was Helen Shay, with whom he raised a family in Staten Island until their divorce.
 One of their sons was Robert Kibbee, an academic who became chancellor of the City University of New York.

 His second wife was the former Ethel "Brownie" Reed.
 They had a daughter, Shirley Ann, and were married for 31 years.

 Death

-Kibbee died of Parkinson's disease at the Percy Williams Home for actors in East Islip, New York on May 24, 1956.
+Kibbee died of Parkinson's disease at the Percy Williams Home for actors in East Islip, New York, on May 24, 1956.

 In popular culture

 "Guy Kibbee eggs" is a breakfast dish consisting of a hole cut out of the center of a slice of bread, and an egg cracked into it, all of which is fried in a skillet.
-The actor prepared this dish in the 1935 Warner Bros. film Mary Jane's Pa, hence the eponym.
-The dish is also known by other names, such as "egg in a basket" and "egg in a frame".
+The actor prepared this dish in the 1935 Warner Bros. film Mary Jane's Pa, hence the nickname.
+The dish is also known by other names, such as "egg in a basket", "egg in a frame", "Rocky Mountain Toast", and "Frog in a Hole".

 Kibbee is also mentioned in the iconic Hot August Night concert/album performed by Neil Diamond in 1972 at the Greek Theatre in Los Angeles: